 Or at least so goes the headline from my chat with Brian Lehrer on WNYC today, encompassing the Anthropocene (and how to pronounce it) as well as our heated future.
 Take a listen!
-In The Future, We’ll All Be Wearing … Continue reading

 “As in all things, the bacteria got there first.
 One tiny cell built inside of itself a new pigment, a brilliant green thanks to its ability to absorb only certain colors in the light of a younger, weaker Sun.
 The pigment – dubbed chlorophyll by animals that rely on this one cell’s innumerable descendants to power name-giving brains – channeled the energy in sunshine to split the waters of Earth’s early oceans.
 The cell took in carbon dioxide, paired it with once watery hydrogen, and made food.
 In the process out bubbled a flammable gas that made life as we know it possible: oxygen.

 Snowpocalyspe.
 Snowmaggedon.
 The brrrrizzard of 2010.
 And other moments in this year’s environmental history:

 The world descended on Copenhagen these past two weeks—and ordinary Danes don’t like it.
 Beyond the snarled traffic and foreigners gazing mutely into their palms to try to figure out what coins are worth, there’s all the protesters disrupting orderly Danish Christmas lunches.

 Or at least Earth journalism.
-That’s right, I’m up for an Earth Journalism Award in Copenhagen this December, but I need your help to win. (a) You can go to the Earth Journalism Awards site and vote for me directly. … Continue reading
+That’s right, I’m up for an Earth Journalism Award in Copenhagen this December, but I need your help to win.